 Under product liability law, products are generally required to meet the ordinary expectations of consumers.
 As a result of its marketing actions, Johnson & Johnson has been held liable for injuries, pain, and suffering.
 If you or a loved one has experienced any unusual or painful medical conditions after taking Risperdal, you should first contact your doctor or other healthcare professional.

 Most drugs involve certain side effects that a patient and his/her physician can weigh against the merits of the drug.
 But when serious side effects are not acknowledged by the company, it can negatively impact peoples' lives.
 You can't change what happened, but you can secure the money you deserve to help pay for the costs you have endured.
-A good first step is to meet with an experienced attorney for a free initial claim evaluation.
+A good first step is to meet with a product liability attorney specializing in dangerous drug lawsuits.

 Contact a qualified product liability attorney to make sure your rights are protected.